Luthaf/rascaline/docs/src/explanations/concepts.rst

 All calculators are registered globally in rascaline, and can be constructed with a name and a set of parameters (often called hyper-parameters).
 These parameters control the features of the final representation: how many are they, and what do they represent.
-All :ref:`available calculators <calculators-list>` and the corresponding parameters are documented.
+All :ref:`available calculators <userdoc-references>` and the corresponding parameters are documented.

 From a user perspective, calculators are black boxes that take systems as input